 Christmas is known as a time for bringing families together, and this can be very hard to face when you're approaching the first Christmas after a divorce.
 It's may be that traditions have developed over time that you've played out year after year as a family, and it can be difficult to accept that these traditions no longer apply.

-Instead of longing for what once was, try to look to the future in a positive way.
+Instead of longing for what once was, try to look to the future.
 Come up with some ideas of fun, festive activities that you can do together and find ways to make new traditions with your kids.

 Speak to friends and family members to see what their plans are – you might be able to get involved with those (subject to coronavirus restrictions).
-For some it may be that spending time with family brings up memories that are still too painful.
+For some it may be that spending time with family isn't the right option.
 If this is the case, then why not change the way you approach Christmas?

 If travel is permitted, you could go on a trip, returning home when it's your turn to have the children.
 Or you could seek out and connect with other people who are in the same situation, either over the phone, online, or face to face if restrictions allow.

 Alternatively, you could also look into volunteering on Christmas Day.
-There are a lot of people out there that would be grateful for your time.
-Many charities will be adapting their activities this year to comply with coronavirus measures, but there will still be opportunities out there.
-Refocusing your energy and spending the day helping others can be a really effective way of getting through Christmas without the kids.
+There are a lot of organisations that would be grateful for your time.
+Many charities will be adapting their activities this year to comply with coronavirus measures, but there may still be opportunities available.
+Refocusing your energy and spending the day helping others can be an effective way of getting through Christmas without the kids.

-It's likely that emotions will be running high as you come to terms with your divorce and face your first Christmas apart.
-Try to put any feelings of anger or resentment to one side, and instead focus on giving the kids the Christmas they deserve.
-Avoid getting caught up in arguments or speaking in a negative way about your ex.
+If you have any feelings of anger or resentment, try to put these to one side, and instead focus on giving the kids the Christmas they deserve.
+Try to avoid getting caught up in arguments or speaking in a negative way about your ex.
 Remember that, at the end of the day, the children will just want to enjoy the holidays and spend time with their family.